Q: What is AWS CloudHSM?

 Provisioning and operations

-Q: Are there any prerequisites for signing up for CloudHSM?
+Q: Are there any prerequisites for using CloudHSM?

 Yes.
 In order to start using CloudHSM there are a few prerequisites, including a Virtual Private Cloud (VPC) in the region where you want CloudHSM service.
 Refer to the CloudHSM User Guide for more details.